gilvaniafrazao-csv/gilvaniafrazao-csv/README.md

 <p align="left">
   Computer Science student at IFMA (Brazil) · 7th semester<br>
-  Bridging <strong>Technology</strong> and <strong>Sports Management</strong>
 </p>

 ---

 ### 🏒 About Me

-I'm a Computer Science student transitioning into **Sports Management and Business Analytics**, with a focus on using data and technology as strategic tools — not as an end in themselves.
+I'm a Computer Science student transitioning into **Data and Business Analytics**, with a focus on using data and technology as strategic tools — not as an end in themselves.

-My goal is to work in international sports organizations (NHL, FIFA, IOC, NBA) in roles that combine strategy, operations, and data-driven decision making.
+My goal is to work in international organizations in roles that combine strategy, operations, and data-driven decision making.

 ---

 ### 🎯 Current Focus

-- 📊 Building a portfolio in **Sports Business Analytics**
+- 📊 Building a portfolio in **Business Analytics & Data Visualization**
-- 📚 Studying **Python**, **SQL**, and **Power BI** for sports data
+- 📚 Studying **Python**, **SQL**, and **Power BI** for data
-- 🌎 Preparing for an **international Master's degree** in Sports Management
+- 🌎 Preparing for an **international Master's degree**
-- 🏒 Researching the **NHL** as a benchmark for sports management excellence

 ---

 ### 🛠️ Skills & Tools